jaydrive11/AI_Walker/README.md

 This will:
 - Load the trained model
 - Run 5 episodes with visualization
-- Show the reward for each episode
+- Display statistics for each episode:
+  - Current attempt number
+  - Maximum duration achieved
+  - Episode rewards
+- Show final statistics including:
+  - Total number of attempts
+  - Maximum duration achieved
+  - Average reward
+  - Best and worst episode rewards

 ## Environment Details

-The BipedalWalker-v3 environment simulates a two-legged walker that needs to learn to walk forward.
+The CartPole-v1 environment simulates a pole attached to a moving cart.
 The agent receives:
-- 24-dimensional observation space (joint angles, velocities, etc.)
+- 4-dimensional observation space (cart position, cart velocity, pole angle, pole angular velocity)
-- 4-dimensional action space (joint torques)
+- 2-dimensional action space (push cart to the left or right)
-- Reward based on forward progress and energy efficiency
+- Reward of +1 for every timestep the pole remains balanced

 ## Hyperparameters